moissanite vs diamond - moissanite engagement ring twisting pave bandmoissanite vs diamond - moissanite engagement ring twisting pave band

 Even with a fantastic custom old mine cut, this classic moissanite shows a lot of color.
 You can get something similar at CustomMade.
 "Custom Cut Moissanite," photo by Irish is Irish.
 Licensed under CC By-SA 2.0.

-However, moissanite is also available in colors equivalent to "Near Colorless" G to I range and "Colorless" D through F range.
-This gives moissanite buyers great options for mimicking their favorite diamond looks and styles.
+Modern moissanite also comes in colors equivalent to "Near Colorless" G to I range and "Colorless" D through F range.
+These options give moissanite buyers excellent alternatives for mimicking preferred diamond appearances and styles.

-Still, moissanite can change color based on lighting and may not always look perfectly colorless.
-Some stones will appear more yellow or yellow-green.
-Those sensitive to color may prefer diamond or white sapphire to moissanite.
+However, moissanite can shift color depending on lighting conditions and may not consistently appear perfectly colorless.
+Some stones may show yellow or yellow-green tints.
+Those particularly sensitive to color variations might prefer diamond or white sapphire over moissanite.

 Clarity

-Because moissanites are grown in laboratories, they don't have the large clarity imperfections that diamonds may contain.
-So, a moissanite will always be eye-clean, while diamonds may contain imperfections visible to the eye.
+Because moissanites are grown in laboratories, they don't contain the significant clarity imperfections that diamonds may have.
+Consequently, a moissanite will always appear eye-clean, while diamonds might contain imperfections visible to the naked eye.

-For those with low budgets, finding an eye-clean diamond in their desired size can be difficult.
-It involves examining many diamonds very closely.
-This can be time consuming and may require expert help.
+For shoppers with limited budgets, finding an eye-clean diamond in their desired size often proves challenging.
+The process involves closely examining numerous diamonds, which can be time-consuming and may require expert assistance.

 For emerald and asscher cuts, good clarity is especially important.
 Choosing a moissanite means you won't have to worry about clarity imperfections. © CustomMade.
 Used with permission.